Every place I’ve ever worked has had a notoriously crabby person. The one person who’s always stirring up trouble and complaining.

 I did a double take.
 She was beaming from ear to ear, laughing and talking to our coworkers.

-I even had to ask someone else to make sure it was really her.
-When they said that it was, I commented, “Wow, she looks so happy.”
+I had to ask someone else just to make sure it really was the same person.
+When they confirmed who she was I commented, “Wow, she looks so happy.”

 With slightly confused awe they responded, “Yes!
 I don’t know what changed, but she’s been so happy lately.”